IBM-Cloud/nodejs-MEAN-stack/README.md

 <img src="https://dl.dropboxusercontent.com/s/vd367cadrk97zjg/MEAN%20Logo.jpg">

-# MEAN Boilerplate for IBM Bluemix
-Simple boilerplate for the MEAN stack (MongoDB, Express, AngularJS and Node.js) on IBM Bluemix.
-This boilerplate is meant to be the right balance between getting started quick yet flexible enough to be customized to your liking.
+This is a simple boilerplate for the MEAN stack (MongoDB, Express, AngularJS and Node.js) for IBM Bluemix.

 ### Getting Started